manojsonje/Email_spam_detector/README.md

-                 program contains various functions to check weither email is spam or not(HAM). spam_finder calculates probeblities of all words in email with respect to spam & Ham. if formulate optimum probability with Baye's classifier equation. if probabaility with respect to spam is grater than ham then given email is spam.
+                 program contains various functions to check weither email is spam or not(HAM). spam_finder calculates probeblities of all words in email with respect to spam & Ham. it formulate optimum probability with Baye's classifier equation. if probabaility with respect to spam is grater than ham then given email is spam.